 Lymphedema is a type of swelling that can occur anywhere in your body.
 Common locations are arms, legs, breast, or chest due to the buildup of fluid in the tissues.
-The lymphatic system collects fluid from these tissues and carries it back to the blood stream.
-When this system gets backed up it creates swelling know as lymphedema.
-Lymphedema can happen anytime there is a blockage of the lymphatic system.
-This may happen as a result of an injury, surgery, radiation therapy, and/or infection.
-This type of swelling is considered "chronic" and requires lifetime maintenance.
+This swelling can occur anytime there is a blockage of the lymphatic system.
+This may happen after an injury, surgery, radiation therapy and/or infection.
+If you have this condition, you will need to manage it for the rest of your life.

-To set-up an appointment with either a physical therapist or occupational therapist for lymphedema treatment you will need to obtain an therapy referral from your doctor.
+To set-up an appointment with either a physical therapist or occupational therapist for lymphedema treatment you will need to obtain a therapy referral from your doctor.

 On Your First Visit